-Professor Ott is the director of the SLU American Studies internship program and she is currently the 1818 Coordinator, working with university-affiliated high school teachers to assist and assess their college-credit American Studies courses through classroom critiques and workshops.
+Professor Ott is the director of the SLU American Studies internship program.
+She served as the 1818 Coordinator, working with university-affiliated high school teachers to assist and assess their college-credit American Studies courses through classroom critiques and workshops.
 She serves on the department's graduate admissions committee and all faculty search committees.
 At the university and college level, she served on the Global and Local Social Justice Program Advisory Committee from 2010 to 2012, the Women's Studies Program Advisory Board from 2008 to 2010, the Graduate Student Association symposium judge in 2009 and 2010, Martin Luther King Diversity Fellowship review panelist since 2010, and the Mellon Faculty Development Grant Committee from 2007 to 2009.

 She served on admission committees for the Study Abroad programs at Montana State University and the Fulbright Commission in Germany.
 She also taught in the Teach American History program at Montana State.

 Her professional service includes serving as the President of the Society of Fellows for the Rachel Carson Center for Environment and Society, an executive committee member of the American Society for Environmental History and a member of the American Society of Environmental History Advisory Board of Professional Development and Public Engagement.
 She currently is a board member of Annie Malone Children and Family Services Center of St. Louis, whose mission is "to improve the quality of life for children, families, elderly and the community by providing social services, educational programs, advocacy and entrepreneurship."
 She served on the board of Hopebuild, a St. Louis–based nonprofit devoted to providing underserved communities with fresh produce through farmers markets and community gardens, from 2007 to 2010.